Dead drop: Methods

 A dead drop spike is a concealment device similar to a microcache.
 It has been used since the late 1960s to hide money, maps, documents, microfilm, and other items.
 The spike is resistant to water and mildew and can be placed in the ground or submerged in a shallow stream for later retrieval.
-Another example was used by the KGB from a hollowed out industrial bolt with reverse threading of the cap to prevent accidental opening.
+Another example was used by the KGB from a hollowed out industrial bolt.

 Various signaling methods are employed to indicate that a dead drop has been made.
 These include chalk marks on a wall, a piece of chewing gum on a lamppost or a newspaper placed on a park bench.
 In some cases, signals are made from an agent's residence, visible from the outside, such as distinctively coloured towel hung from a balcony or a potted plant positioned on a windowsill.

 Drawbacks

 While the dead drop method is useful in preventing the instantaneous capture of either an operative/handler pair or an entire espionage network, it is not without disadvantages.
 If one of the operatives is compromised, they may reveal the location and signal for that specific dead drop.
 Counterintelligence can then use the dead drop as a double agent for a variety of purposes, such as to feed misinformation to the enemy, identify other operatives, or to ultimately booby trap it.
 There is also the risk that a third party may find the deposited material.